-Program Schedule:

-Scouts participating in session 2 should plan on all afternoons and 3 evenings during your week.
-Scouts will learn multiple rescue techniques including rescue from a watercraft, swimming extension rescue, active drowning rescue, passive drowning rescue, and submerged victim rescue.
+Program Overview: This is an intensive program that will run all week and involve the candidate for most of the camp week, including evenings.
+Scouts will learn multiple rescue techniques including rescue techniques including rescue from a watercraft, swimming extension rescue, active drowning rescue, passive drowning rescue, and submerged victim rescue.
 Course also covers long shallow diving, stride jumping, compact jump and defense, grip escapes, and back boarding procedures.
 Students will need to pass a written exam on theory and knowledge showing an understanding of aquatics programs and emergency management skills.
 Scouts will serve as a lifeguard at 2 or more aquatic events during the week.